mcpcpc/mcpcpc.github.io/src/index.md

 ## uss

-uss ("Micro Static Site") is a small static-site generator tool designed for small hosting platforms.
+uss ("Micro Static Site") is a static-site generator tool designed for small hosting platforms.
 This project is currently a work in-progress and is intended to replace the current generator for this page.

 ---